 How to apply – information for individual applicants

-- Submit an import application form or export application form to your Victorian clinic (click here for a list of accredited fertility clinics), along with any supporting documents.
+- Submit a complete import application form or export application form and all supporting documents (such as invoices or receipts for reimbursements) to your Victorian clinic (click here for a list of accredited fertility clinics).
 If you are applying with your partner, you only need to submit one application together.

-- Your Victorian clinic will review your application.
-If your application complies with the relevant laws, they will submit the application and a signed declaration form to VARTA on your behalf.
+- Your Victorian clinic will review your application for completeness.
+They will submit your application and a signed declaration form to VARTA on your behalf.

-- VARTA will send a confirmation email to your Victorian clinic upon receipt of your application and signed declaration form.
-VARTA may request further information if necessary.
+- VARTA will send a confirmation email to your Victorian clinic once we receive your complete application, supporting documents, and a signed clinic declaration.
+VARTA may request further information from your clinic, if necessary.
 Your clinic will contact you if more information is required.

-- VARTA will consider and make a decision about your application once your Victorian clinic has provided all information required.
-An approval may include specific conditions.
+- The VARTA Board will consider and make a decision about your application once your Victorian clinic has provided all information required.
+The Board may request further information about your application.
+If your application is approved, the approval may include specific conditions.

 - VARTA will notify you and your Victorian clinic of its decision as soon as possible.